blay/blay.se/edgeryders.markdown

 >
 > (Gozdzik-Ormel, 2008)

-The definition of participation is broadened here to include ”means” and ”space” to participate in ”actions and activities” that “contribute to building a better society”.
+The definition of participation is broadened here to include ’’means’’ and ’’space’’ to participate in ’’actions and activities’’ that “contribute to building a better society”.
 This also encompasses engaging in activities that influence the scope, agenda and process of political participation.

 Differences between Youth Policy and Edgeryders
 -----------------------------------------------